Updated on: November 1, 2024

 🥉3.
 Panda Free Antivirus for Windows — Good Virus Protection With Decent Extras

-Panda Free Antivirus for Windows is lightweight, secure, and easy to use — during my tests, Panda’s antivirus scanner detected significantly more adware, spyware, and ransomware files than Windows Defender.
+Panda Free Antivirus for Windows is lightweight, secure, and easy to use — during my tests, Panda’s free antivirus scanner detected significantly more adware, spyware, and ransomware files than Windows Defender.
 Panda’s real-time protection also performed really well, blocking most of the malware files I tried downloading to my PC.

 Bottom Line: